Generic-person4077/Test_AQ_JAERN/content/index.md

 >
 >This is a work in progress!

-I just updated the [[Psionic Disciplines/]] list, it should be easily search and sort-able.
+I just updated the [[Elemental Magic/]] list, it now contains all elemental spells, .
 Check out [[Psion starting and "clarification"]] its what I am working on right now!
 I also need to work on [[Combat Skills/]], but ill do that later.

+%%TODO: update stuff to 2025 compile%%